Blepharoplasty in Biloxi, MS

 Types of Anesthesia

 General anesthesia.
 General anesthesia renders patients unconscious during the surgery and unable to feel anything.
 Medications are given intravenously and through inhalation.

-Using local anesthesia with sedation, very small incisions are made typically in the creases of the eyelids so they are not visible to remove excess skin and/or excess fatty deposits.
+Very small incisions are made typically in the creases of the eyelids so they are not visible to remove excess skin and/or excess fatty deposits.
 If necessary, muscles are tightened and the incisions are closed.